fastlane/fastlane/README.md

     # Add any code you want, like incrementing the build
     # number or changing the app identifier

-    system("ipa build") # build your project using Shenzhen "./AppName.ipa" # Tell 'Deliver' where it can find the finished ipa file end
+    system("ipa build --verbose") # build your project using Shenzhen "./AppName.ipa" # Tell 'Deliver' where it can find the finished ipa file end
 ```